LBHackney-IT/repairs-hub-frontend/README.md

 Install pre-commit hook - [guide here](https://docs.gitguardian.com/ggshield-docs/integrations/git-hooks/pre-commit)

+Then add the `GITGUARDIAN_API_KEY` environment variable.
+The key can be found in Parameter Store (Housing-Development).

 ### Authentication

 You need a `@hackney.gov.uk` Google account with the correct Google group membership to log in.
 Speak to Hackney IT if you don't have this.